 Charleston, WV 25301-2610

 You will receive a Notice to Schedule from the National Association of State Boards of Accountancy, which will then allow you to schedule your first test at a Prometric testing site.
-In West Virginia there are sites in Morgantown and Charleston.
+In West

 The test itself is very difficult, so make sure that you are as well-prepared as possible.
 Since up to half of all takers must retake all or part of the exam, don’t worry if you find you must redo a section.
 Each of the four parts is taken and scheduled separately and you will have 18 months from your first testing session to complete and pass them.
 The four parts are:

 - Financial Accounting and Reporting–This covers financial reporting frameworks from several industry experts.
 Candidates are asked to compare statements that reflect different reporting standards.

 - Auditing and Attestation–This section tests your knowledge of the International Standards of Auditing as well as U.S. standards.